What are bioplastics

 Attention:

-The term bioplastic should preferrably be avoided as it is a general term that can refer to materials that are either bio-based (related to how the material is sourced — wholly or partly from biomass), biodegradable (related to whether a material can be broken down into carbon dioxide, water, and biomass by the natural action of microorganisms), or both.
-Because not all bio-based plastics are biodegradable, and some biodegradable plastics are fossil-based (for example, PBAT), the term bioplastic can be confusing.
+The term bioplastic should preferrably be avoided as it is currently still a general term that can refer to materials that are either bio-based (related to how the material is sourced — wholly or partly from biomass), biodegradable (related to whether a material can be broken down into carbon dioxide, water, and biomass by the natural action of microorganisms), or both.
+Because not all bio-based plastics are biodegradable, and under the current definition some biodegradable plastics are fossil-based (for example, PBAT), the term bioplastic can be confusing.

 Bioplastics are a large family of different materials